maciejkaniewski/Embedded-Systems/README.md

 ```
 ## Task *B*

 The task is to blink selected LEDs available on the board using the system tick timer `SysTick`.
 The LED should be on for 1 second and then off for another second.
-The documentation says that `SysTick` runs at the `HSI` frequency divided by 8.
+To achieve this, you need to configure `SysTick` and check the status of the `COUNTFLAG` bit in `SysTick->CTRL` register.
+The documentation says that `SysTick` by default runs at the `HSI` frequency divided by 8.
 Thus, it is *16MHz/8 = 2MHz*.
 To calculate the value of the `LOAD` register, you can use the following formula:

 ```
 SysTick->LOAD = System Clock x Delay Desired